-RECRUITMENT, SELECTION AND APPOINTMENT OF EMPLOYEES OTHER THAN POLICE OFFICERS#
+RECRUITMENT, SELECTION AND APPOINTMENT OF EMPLOYEES OTHER THAN POLICE OFFICERS/4

 - 8-1 POLICYPOLICY To assure a high quality of service to the public, selection will be from among the most competent individuals available.
 Recruitment efforts and publicity will be directed to all appropriate sources of applicants in a geographical area as wide as necessary to attract an adequate number of qualified candidates and to assure equal opportunity for the public to apply and be considered for employment on the basis of job-related abilities.
 Selection and appointments to all positions will be based upon job-related requirements and the applicant's demonstration that he/she possesses the skills, knowledge, abilities, and other characteristics necessary for successful job performance. - 8-2 RECRUITMENT PROCEDURES The following recruitment procedures shall be followed in selecting and appointing employees: - a) DEFINING THE JOB When a vacancy occurs, the department head where the job exists will review the functions, duties, responsibilities, and minimum qualifications of the position to ascertain whether the class specification is accurate.
-Any changes or special qualification requirements for the position will be reported to the Personnel BoardHuman Resources Board. - b) ADVERTISING FOR POSITIONS OTHER THAN DEPARTMENT HEADS

-Department heads The Town Administrator or Personnel Manager will be responsible for advising the public of vacancies within their respective departments.
+Any changes or special qualification requirements for the position will be reported to the Personnel BoardHuman Resources Board. - b) ADVERTISING FOR POSITIONS OTHER THAN DEPARTMENT HEADS Department heads The Town Administrator or Personnel Manager will be responsible for advising the public of vacancies within their respective departments.
 The department headin Town positions.
-Vacancies will publicize the vacancy be publicized in such manner as to assure that all interested and qualified individuals, including all current Town employees, are informed of the class title, duties, responsibilities, and salary range; minimum and special qualifications for the job; the Town's EEO policy; and other information which may be useful to the applicants.
+Vacancies will publicize the vacancybe publicized in such manner as to assure that all interested and qualified individuals, including all current Town employees, are informed of the class title, duties, responsibilities, and salary range; minimum and special qualifications for the job; the Town's EEO policy; and other information which may be useful to the applicants.

 The methods of advertising the vacancies will vary depending upon the nature and requirements of the positions being filled.
-The following methods are typical of those which may be used for recruitment; posting notices on public bulletin boards, advertising in professional journals and newspapers with local and statewide circulation, posting notices on the Town's website, social media pages, and through other online job posting sites, and listing the job with the State Employment Service.
-Commonwealth's Workforce Development program.
+The following methods are typical of those which may be used for recruitment; posting notices on public bulletin boards, advertising in professional journals and newspapers with local and statewide circulation, posting notices on the Town's website, social media pages, and through other online job posting sites, and listing the job with the State Employment Service.Commonwealth's Workforce Development program..
 Additionally, recruitment efforts will be directed to encourage applicants from veterans, the disadvantaged, individuals with disabilities females and minorities.

-bc) ADVERTISING FOR CERTAIN EXECUTIVE LEVEL DEPARTMENT HEAD POSITIONS - A Screening Committee comprised of a representative of the Personnel Board Human Resources Board, a representative of the Affirmative certain executive level position department head vacancies.
+bc) ADVERTISING FOR CERTAIN EXECUTIVE LEVELDEPARTMENT HEAD POSITIONS - A Screening Committee comprised of a representative of the Personnel BoardHuman Resources Board, a representative of the Affirmative Action CommitteeBoard, and up to four (4) persons appointed by the appointing authority, will be responsible for recruiting and screening for certain executive level positiondepartment head vacancies.
 Those positions subject to this section include Town Administrator, Finance Director, Fire Chief, Police Chief, Superintendent of Public Works, Administrative Assessor, Public Health Administrator, Recreation Director and Council on Aging Director.
 The Screening Committee will follow those procedures outlined in Section 8-2 above.